zurgur/vordur-homework/README.md

 # vordur-homework
-home work for vörður

-made with React, next js, typesqript, eslint and material ui.
+homework for vörður. made with React, next js, typescript, eslint and material ui.

-this is a mobie site and it is not complete  there are may fetures incompleet
+this is a mobile site and it is not complete  there are may features incomplete

-to install all dependancys you can do that with `npm install`
+to install all dependencies you can do that with `npm install`

-to run the project run `npm rn dev`
+to run the project run `npm run dev`